 Random was an angel out to earn his wings by doing good deeds.
 He went to work as a high-school teacher, and moved in with Marion and her five nephews and nieces, who were frequently ...
 See full summary »

 Based on the John Irving novel, this film chronicles the life of T S Garp, and his mother, Jenny.
 Whilst Garp sees himself as a "serious" writer, Jenny writes a feminist manifesto at an ...
 See full summary »

 Mary Beth Hurt,

-When this movie first ran, Robin Williams did not have any of his scenes in it.
-Just before Popeye (1980) premiered, the movie was re-released with his scenes included, and was advertised as "Robin Williams's Movie Debut."
+The original release did not include any of Robin Williams's scenes.
+It was re-released just before Popeye (1980) premiered, with his scenes included, and advertised as "Robin Williams's Movie Debut."
 See more »

 Was this review helpful to you?